lrgresearch/lrgresearch.github.io/README.md

-# Biscuit theme for Jekyll
+# Placeholder for lrgresearch.org

-[Biscuit](http://sblisesivdin.github.io/biscuit) is a single-page responsive Jekyll theme.
-This is the most simple and still-good-looking Jekyll theme that you can find.

-## Usage

-You can use this theme with [Jekyll](http://jekyllrb.com/) or you can simply use it with [Github Pages](https://pages.github.com).
-For local usage just download [Jekyll](http://jekyllrb.com/), use installation guide for more.
-You can download latest Biscuit from [its Github repository](https://github.com/sblisesivdin/biscuit).

-If you prefer to use Github Pages, you do not need to download it, upload files to a new repository...etc, just [fork](https://docs.github.com/en/get-starter/quickstart/fork-a-repo) and use it.
+Because we are using our institutional website for our laboratory at [AVESIS](https://avesis.gazi.edu.tr/arastirma-grubu/lrg), there must be a simple placeholder for lrgresearch.org.

 ## License

-Biscuit is derived from currently deprecated theme [Solo](http://github.com/chibicode/solo).
+Biscuit is derived from the currently deprecated theme [Solo](http://github.com/chibicode/solo).
 The development of Biscuit is maintained by [Sefer Bora Lisesivdin](https://lrgresearch.org/bora).

-Biscuit and [the previous code](http://github.com/chibicode/solo) where Biscuit is derived are distributed with [MIT license](https://github.com/sblisesivdin/biscuit/blob/gh-pages/LICENSE).
+Biscuit and [the previous code](http://github.com/chibicode/solo), where Biscuit is derived, are distributed with [MIT license](https://github.com/sblisesivdin/biscuit/blob/gh-pages/LICENSE).